 How Do You Get Rid Of Extremely Dry Feet?

 The soles of your feet are just as important to keep healthy.
 The soles of the feet receive excellent care and attention during a professional pedicure; however, it is a costly maintenance routine.
 There are at-home remedies for dry and cracked feet.
-Products such as pumice stones for buffing away dry and dead skin followed by a deep-moisturize foot cream.
-Covering the soles or your feet with petroleum jelly Vaseline every night before bed will soften feet up as you sleep, and putting on socks helps to keep the Vaseline in place as you sleep.
+Products such as pumice stones for buffing away dry and dead skin are followed by a deep-moisturized foot cream.
+Covering the soles of your feet with petroleum jelly Vaseline every night before bed will soften your feet up as you sleep, and putting on socks helps to keep the Vaseline in place as you sleep.

-Dr. Rokhsar is a fellowship-trained dermatologist who can assess a patient’s skin type and advise on proper, healthy skin care.
+Dr. Rokhsar is a fellowship-trained double board-certified dermatologist who can assess a patient’s skin type and advise on proper, healthy skincare.
 Without keeping the skin moisturized it will dry out, flake, and easily form wrinkles.